 Most units run a pre-admission clinic at which information and skin scrubs are given.
 The scrub is to clean your skin before you go to hospital.
 This stops bacteria from growing on your skin.
 It is important to follow the instructions to prevent infections.

-- When you arrive at the hospital the nurses will explain what will You might stay the night before or arrive on the morning of your surgery.
+- When you arrive at the hospital the nurses will explain what will happen.
+You might stay the night before or arrive on the morning of your surgery.
 When you arrive nurses will carry out some tests such as taking your blood pressure and temperature.

-- pre-admission you will usually meet the surgeon and the anaesthetist (specialist doctor who makes sure you are asleep during operation).
+- Pre-admission you will usually meet the surgeon and the anaesthetist (specialist doctor who makes sure you are asleep during operation).
 They will talk you through what is going to There will be documents to sign to make sure you understand what is being said.

 - As soon as you are ready you will be brought to your hospital room or ward.
 The nurses will check on you regularly to make sure you are as comfortable as possible.
-They will take your blood pressure and You will be given medication to help with pain.
+They will take your blood pressure and you will be given medication to help with pain.

 After your operation